VenuYerramsetti/stock-price-forecasting-prophet/README.md

 # If needed, install manually:
 pip install yfinance prophet matplotlib pandas

-# If Prophet fails, try:
+# If Prophet fails to install:
 pip install pystan==2.19.1.1
 pip install prophet

 # 3. Run the Code
-# To run the script:
+# Run the script:
 python stock_forecast.py

-# Or to run the Jupyter Notebook:
+# Or run the Jupyter Notebook:
 jupyter notebook
 # Then open `stock_forecast.ipynb` and run all cells